CoLRev-Environment/search-query/docs/source/lint/FIELD_0003.rst

 **Typical fix**: Explicitly specify the search fields in the query string rather than relying on a general search field setting.
 (EBSCO)

-**Rationale**: Researchers may copy the search_string and miss the general_field, incorrectly reproducing the query.
+**Rationale**: The search_string may be copied and the general_field omitted, leading to incorrect reproduction of the query.

 **Back to**: :ref:`lint`